SUSHIL-PU/DSA-PYTHON/README.md

-    targetSum.py    -   Find the set of elements whose sum is equal to the given target getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination. printPermutation.py     -   To print all the possible permutation of an string
+    targetSum.py    -   Find the set of elements whose sum is equal to the given target getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination. printPermutation.py     -   To print all the possible permutations of an string

 ## DYNAMIC PROGRAMMING
-    fibonacciDynamic.py     -   Find fibonacci of an index using dynamic approach
+    fibonacciDynamic.py     -   Find the fibonacci number of a particular index using dynamic approach